 Mark the Packet size filter checkbox if you want the device to discard incoming data packets whose payload size exceeds the maximum allowed size for ICMP packets.

 Drop broadcast ping

 Activates/deactivates the filter for Broadcast Pings.
 Broadcast Pings are a known evidence for Smurf Attacks.

-marked The filter is active.
 The device detects Broadcast Pings and drops them.